 Inma – A World to Travel

 It might be hard to leave Lisbon and go on a day trip, but it’s worth it.
 Just a nice 2-hour-drive away, you will end up in a sleepy town right at the Atlantic Ocean: Baleal.

-The little town Baleal is closely located to the much more famous beach town, Peniche.
+The little town of Baleal is closely located to the much more famous beach town, Peniche.
 Most tourists will stay in Peniche and surf here.
-We, however, prefer Baleal way more.
-It’s calm, it’s beautiful, and it has some of the best beach bars you can imagine.
+But if you prefer serenity, Baleal may be more your speed.

 Start your day by renting out some surfboards at Bruno’s beach bar.
 Hit the waves until you’re ready for a much-needed drink.
 Bruno’s is an awesome place for coffee, cake and, well, a refreshing glass of beer.